Pergamonmuseum Das Panorama allows visitors a close-up view of sculptures and reliefs from the Pergamon Altar and Yadegar Asisi’s panoramic painting.

 The closest public transportation stop is Am Kupfergraben on trams M1 and 12 but many may find it simpler to walk from Friedrichstraße station (U and S-Bahn trains) or from Unter den Linden bus stops Lustgarten (bus 100 or 200) or Staatsoper (bus TXL).

 Due to ongoing construction in the area, walking paths change but signposting is very clear.
-To reach the Pergamon Museum from Das Panorama, walk around the Neues Museum and use the small temporary entrance to the left of the Alte Nationalgalerie.
-(Visitors with timeslot reservations may skip the queue outside and go straight in.)
-The main entrance to the Pergamon and Neues Museum will eventually be through the modern James Simon building.
+The entrance to both the Pergamon Museum and the Neues Museum are now via the modern Simon James Gallery building.
+(Visitors with timeslot reservations may skip the queue and go straight into the exhibition areas.)

 More on the Berlin State Museum (Staatliche Museen zu Berlin)